AVEVA/CONNECT-data-services-developer-docs/content/communities/community-view-shared-streams.md

 ## To view shared streams

-You can view shared streams from both the `Communities` page and SDS explorer.
+You can view shared streams from both the `Communities` page and `Sequential Data Store` explorer.
 Select one of the tabs for more information on how to view which data streams are shared.

 ## [Communities](#tab/communities)